 Walks and things to see in the Serra do Bussaco

 Besides the Palace Hotel and the famous restaurant, the Bussaco Forest offers a variety of monuments and walks.
+You can even walk to the springs in Luso.
 High points include:

 From a mountain spring, water bounces downhill over 144 steps in a cool, shaded forest setting.
 Follow the lakeside path to the Fern Alley.
 This will lead you past the Grottoes Gate via groves of cypresses and other exotic trees.
 At one point, you can head uphill to a scenic overlook at the Coimbra Gate before heading back to the hotel through the Cedar Alley.

 As you follow the stations of the cross up the hillside, you'll pass a series of large shrines containing life-size terracotta figures of Christ, his disciples, and other characters in the Crucifixion story.
 The hike terminates in the Cruz Alta, or High Cross, which offers views of the forested mountains and the Palace Hotel.

 Most of the monastery was torn down during the construction of the royal summer palace, but a few portions remain--among them, a chapel (with innumerable photos of the religious faithful hoping for miracles) and several of the old monks' cells, which are lined with cork for insulation against the winter cold.